julkwel/sekoliko/README.md

-# Techzara Evenement Site
+# Sekoliko Application

-API setup with symfony 4
+Based on Symfony 4

-*Made for fun !!!*
+*Made for all Malagasy kids !!!*